 If at our discretion we afford you any relaxation of these terms, this shall in no way affect our rights under these terms and conditions.

 This Agreement shall be interpreted in all respects in accordance with the law of England and Wales.
 The parties hereby submit to the exclusive jurisdiction of the English courts for the determination of any question or dispute arising in connection with this Agreement.

 If the whole, or any part, of any clause(s) of this Agreement is or becomes invalid for any reason, that invalidity shall not affect the validity of any other provision.

 All courses are available to be purchased in non-tutored book format for 90% of the course fee as listed on this website.

-You must also return any course related hard copy materials in their original packaging to us at your own cost and risk, and in a resaleable condition.
+Paper Copy Courses: You must return any course related hard copy materials in their original packaging to us at your own cost and risk, and in a resaleable condition.
 We strongly encourage you to send the course materials by recorded delivery so that you can track the return.